zig-gamedev/zig-gamedev/README.md

 ## Building

-The only dependency to build sample applications is [latest Zig compiler (master)](https://ziglang.org/download/).
-Neither Visual Studio nor Windows SDK need to be installed.
+The only dependency needed to build sample applications is [latest Zig compiler (master)](https://ziglang.org/download/).
+Neither Visual Studio nor Windows SDK needs to be installed.
 This repository is fully standalone.

 To build and run sample application (assuming that 'zig.exe' is in PATH):